hdr-bgnn/BGNN_Core_Workflow/README.md

       * The mask is saved in the folder **Mask**.

    3. Create **Cropped** images of the fish using the bounding box from Metadata.
 The code is under [Crop_image_main.py](https://github.com/hdr-bgnn/Crop_image/blob/main/Crop_image_main.py).
-      * We increased the bounding box around the fish by 2.5% on each side (10% total) for the crop to prevent truncation of the file.
+      * We increased the bounding box around the fish by 2.5% on each side (5% total) for the crop to prevent truncation of the file.
       * Images retain the original file name and we add the suffix "_cropped".
       * The cropped image is in the folder **Cropped**.

-   4. **Segmented** traits using code developed by Maruf and reorganize by Thibault [here](https://github.com/hdr-bgnn/BGNN-trait-segmentation/blob/main/Segment_mini/scripts/segmentation_main.py).
+   4. **Segmented** traits using code developed by Maruf and reorganized by Thibault [here](https://github.com/hdr-bgnn/BGNN-trait-segmentation/blob/main/Segment_mini/scripts/segmentation_main.py).
       * This code produces an image of a segmented fish (color coding following example in "Stage 1" below).
-      * The input cropped image must be scaled to 800x320 pixels.
+      * The input cropped image must be resized to 800x320 pixels.
-      * We resize the output segmented image to the size of the cropped image (which is the size of the bounding box plus 10% increase).
+      * We then resize the output segmented image (800x320) to the size of the cropped image (which is the size of the bounding box plus 5% increase).
            - This ensures that the image is at the same scale as the ruler when the ruler scale was extracted in Metadata.
       * Images retain the original file name and we add the suffix "_segmented".
       * The segmented image is saved in the folder **Segmented**.

    5. First version of **morphology** traits extraction, including linear measurements, areas, ratios, and landmarks.
-This part is done in collaboration between Battelle (Meghan, Paula and Thibault) and Yasin.
+This part is done in collaboration between Battelle (Meghan, Paula and Thibault) and Tulane (Yasin, BAhadir and Hank).
 The code is under [Morphology_main.py](https://github.com/hdr-bgnn/Morphology-analysis/blob/main/Scripts/Morphology_main.py).
       * The code creates the folder **Morphology** to store the outputs
       * The outputs include:
            - .json files of the presence and size of the segmented traits (called blobs) saved in the folder **Morphology/Presence**.